uahnbu/lively-reload/README.md

 * Only the first workspace is support in a multi-workspace environment, since identification of the active workspace is not an option.
 * Moving container tags (`Alt`+`Up/Down` by default) will cause error.
 Instead, remove the tag first, or better, call a hard reload.
 ## Settings
 Settings can also be specified in your `package.json` at root directory.
-These settings will override *VSCode Extension Setting*.
+These settings will override *VSCode Extension Settings*.
 * **`livelyReload.port`**: A port to listen to the server.
   * Default value is `2020`.
 * **`livelyReload.pugOptions`**: Configurations for exported pug files.